 What is Go Red For Women?

 In 2004, the American Heart Association (AHA) faced a challenge.
 Cardiovascular disease claimed the lives of nearly 500,000 American women each year, yet women were not paying attention.
 In fact, many even dismissed it as an older man’s disease.
-To dispel the myths and raise awareness of heart disease as the number one killer of women, the American Heart Association created Go Red For Women, a passionate, emotional, social initiative designed to empower women to take charge of their heart health.
+To dispel the myths and raise awareness of heart disease & stroke as the number one killer of women, the American Heart Association created Go Red For Women, a passionate, emotional, social initiative designed to empower women to take charge of their heart health.

 What is the goal of Go Red For Women?